jason-woolf/DesmosPlayer/README.md

 desmosPlayer(exampleProgram, {graphTitle: "Demo", debugMode: true});
 ```

 There are two ways to create a program and call desmosPlayer() to load it.
 One is to edit the desmosPlayer script (using your script manager's editor, for example) and insert this code somewhere within it.
 It can go near the top, right after the header comments.
 The other is to put it in a "note" within the Desmos graph itself.
 If a graph has a note with what looks like a call to `desmosPlayer()` within it, the desmosPlayer script will execute its contents as JavaScript when the graph is loaded.
-If there are multiple notes with JavaScript code, only the first one will execute.
+If there are multiple notes with JavaScript code, only the first one will execute automatically.

 > :bulb: Tip: JavaScript notes can be executed manually by selecting the expression containing the note and typing ctrl-shift-Q.  This resets the graph to its initial state and runs the code.
 This makes it easy to modify the program and re-run it.

 > :bulb: Tip: Desmos currently does not have a way to type a newline character into a note.
-The program can be written in a separate text editor and then copy/pasted into the note.
+To avoid putting the entire script on one line, write the code in a separate text editor and then copy/paste it into the note.

 ### Buttons

 When desmosPlayer has been called and a program is loaded and ready to run, a "Start" button will be added next to the "Save" button.
 Clicking it will start the program and turn it into a "Stop"
 button.
 Clicking it again will stop execution of the program.
 A
-"Reset" button will also appear which when clicked will put the graph and
+"Reset" button will also appear.
+When clicked, it will put the graph and
 the running program back to their initial states so that the program can
 be run again.